 \subsection{Magnetization curves}

-Within the effective models on HcL and SqL, we first consider and evaluate the magnetization curves $m(h)$.
-As in the previous study of AHM on TL \cite{ulaga25}, DMRG on finite-size lattices with $N$ sites and periodic boundary conditions (PBC) is employed to find gs energies $E^0_k$ in different magnetization sectors $k = S^z_{\mathrm{tot}}$.
-The results in Fig.~\ref{fig1}a,b are obtained from HcL on a rhombic cluster of $N_c = 6 \times 6$ unit cells (i.e., with $N=2N_c = 72$ sites), and on SqL with a square cluster with $N = 8 \times 8 =64 $ sites.
+Within the effective models on HcL and SqL we first consider and evaluate magnetization curves $m(h)$.
+As in the previous study of AHM on TL \cite{ulaga25}, the DMRG calculation on finite-size lattices with $N$ sites and with periodic boundary conditions (PBC) is here employed to find gs energies $E^0_k$ in different magnetization sectors $k = S^z_{\textrm{tot}}$.
+Actual results in Fig.~\ref{fig1}a,b are obtained on HcL with rhombic cluster of $N_c = 6 \times 6$ unit cells (i.e., with $N=2N_c = 72$ sites), and on SqL with a square $N = 8 \times 8 =64 $ cluster (see Appendix~\ref{dmrg}).
 From $E^0_k$ and magnetizations $m_k = k /(NS) $, the corresponding fields are then extracted as $h_k = (E^0_{k+1} - E^0_{k-1})/2$.

-The results in Fig.~\ref{fig1}a,b show $m(\tilde h)$ vs. renormalized fields $\tilde h = h/(zSJ)$ on HcL (where the coordination number $z=3$) and SqL ($z=4$), respectively, for different $\alpha = 0.1, 0.2, 0.5$.
+Results on Fig.~\ref{fig1}a,b show $m(\tilde h)$ vs. renormalized fields $\tilde h = h/(zSJ)$ on HcL (with the nn number $z=3$) and SqL ($z=4$), respectively, for different $\alpha = 0.1, 0.2, 0.5$.
 The first observation is that, indeed, the results are qualitatively and even quantitatively similar with respect to the variation with $\alpha$, taking into account different $z$.
-We note that in the Ising limit $\alpha =0$ the AFM solution becomes unstable to the ferromagnetic one at $\tilde h = 1$ \cite{honecker99}.
+We note that in the Ising limit $\alpha =0$ the AFM solution becomes unstable to ferrromagnetic one at $\tilde h = 1$ \cite{honecker99}.
 For the isotropic case with $\alpha = 1$ (not shown here), it has been established that for SqL $m(h)$ is monotonously increasing from $h=0$ to $h=h_c = 2J$ \cite{honecker04}, and quite similar behavior is expected for HcL.
-For $\alpha < 1$, there is a qualitative change at $h \to 0$, since magnon excitations in the antiferromagnetic gs of AHM at $h=0$ become gapped with the magnon gap $\Delta_1 \propto \sqrt{1-\alpha^2}$ \cite{holtschneider07}.
+For $\alpha < 1$, there is a qualitative change at $h \to 0$, since magnon excitations in the antiferromagnetic gs of AHM at $h=0$ become gapped with the magnon gap $\Delta_1 \sim zJ S \sqrt{1-\alpha^2}$ \cite{holtschneider07}.
 This leads to stable $m=0$ solution for $h < h_1$ and for nonmonotonous (double solution) $m(h)$ in the regime $h_1 < h < h_2$.
 This instability regime (indicating a first-order transition of the gs with $h$) shrinks with decreasing $\alpha \to 0$, ending in a single step in $m(\tilde h)$ in the Ising limit at $\tilde h_1=\tilde h_2 = 1$.